 - After Action Report

 - Casket Information: President Kennedy had two caskets.
-The first, used in transit from Parkland Memorial Hospital to Bethesda Naval Hospital was an 800 pound Britannia model.
-This casket was damaged when it was removed from Air Force One at Andrews Air Force Base on November 22, 1963.
-The second or burial casket was selected at Gawlor's Funeral Parlor in Washington, D.C.
-This was a very expensive ($2460) Marcellus No. 710 of hand rubbed, 500 year old African mahogany upholstered in white rayon.
+The first, which was used in transit from Parkland Memorial Hospital to Bethesda Naval Hospital, was a Handley Britannia model manufactured by the Elgin Casket Company.
+The casket, a 400-pound, double-walled, hermetically sealed coffin made of solid bronze, was damaged when it was removed from Air Force One at Andrews Air Force Base on November 22, 1963.
+The second (burial) casket was selected at Joseph Gawler's Sons, Inc. of Washington, D.C.
+Manufactured by the Marsellus Casket Company, the coffin was made of hand-rubbed, 500-year-old African mahogany and upholstered in white rayon.

 - Eulogies at U.S. Capitol